pfheatwole/thesis/source/introduction.rst

 an aerodynamics method suitable for analyzing paraglider motion, and presents an adaptation of a non-linear lifting line method that meets those criteria.

-Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_components` models the remainder of the paraglider components, and :doc:`paraglider_systems` combine the components into complete system dynamics models.
-The final step that enables a dynamics model to produce a flight simulation is to choose a suitable set of state variables, and link the state dynamics to the paraglider dynamics.
+Given the geometric and aerodynamic models of the paraglider canopy, it will design a complete set of :doc:`component models <paraglider_components>` and combine them into the final :doc:`system models <paraglider_systems>`.
+The final step that enables a dynamics model to produce a flight simulation is to choose a suitable set of state variables, and link the state dynamics to the paraglider system dynamics.

 To conclude the primary contributions of this paper, :doc:`demonstration` presents an example that uses the parametric model to approximate a commercial